MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ns-ntddstor-_device_media_info.md

 Describes a tape.

-### -field DeviceSpecific.TapeInfo.BusSpecificData

-### -field DeviceSpecific.TapeInfo.BusSpecificData.ScsiInformation

-Specifies bus-specific information from mode page data that describes the medium supported by the tape drive.
-Values for other bus types will be supplied in a later release.

-### -field DeviceSpecific.TapeInfo.BusSpecificData.ScsiInformation.MediumType

-Specifies the SCSI-specific medium type.

-### -field DeviceSpecific.TapeInfo.BusSpecificData.ScsiInformation.DensityCode

-Specifies the SCSI-specific current operating density for read/write operations.

 ### -field DeviceSpecific.TapeInfo.MediaType

 Specifies a <a href="..\ntddstor\ne-ntddstor-_storage_media_type.md">STORAGE_MEDIA_TYPE</a> value that indicates the type of tape described in this structure.